JChamberlain28/Team-16-Project-1-Task-Scheduling/wiki/Visualisation-Summary.md

 * End time of current best schedule found
 * Status of parallelisation (if on/off and how many threads allocated)
 * Partial and complete schedules checked
-* Status of program (running/stopped) and time elapsed
+* Status of the program (running/stopped) and time elapsed

 These elements were chosen collectively, as they best represent a wide range of information about the status of the scheduling process.